Snizhodrit/Portfolio/README.md

 ## reactWebClicker

-I worked on this project with another student and I created almost all of the logic and a bit of the user interface.
+I worked on this project with another student and I created most of the logic and some of the user interface.